Murrow Boys: Second generation "Boys"

 Schorr stayed with CBS News until his 1976 dismissal following his refusal to identify a source.
 He later joined CNN, and was a senior news analyst for National Public Radio, often delivering commentaries in the Murrow mold, until his death on July 23, 2010.

 Kalb, the last journalist recruited by Murrow to CBS, was joined by his brother Bernard at the network in the 1960s and 70s.
 The Kalbs later moved on to NBC.
 Marvin Kalb is now a Fox News contributor and is now a Washington-based senior fellow for Harvard University.

 Many journalists, including some at CBS, include these "postwar" associates in the group of Boys, though authors Cloud and Olson limited their own list to the World War II crew.

 Other colleagues

-Though they are not considered Murrow's Boys, several other notable journalists worked closely with Murrow during his years at CBS, They include:
+Though they are not considered Murrow's Boys, several other notable journalists worked closely with Murrow during his years at CBS, including: